click photos to enlarge

 The two journalists have visited and toured every NASA Field Center as well as Vandenberg AFB, including SLC-6, over the last four decades.

-Lee Brandon-Cremer (on the left), has lived in Australia, Canada and England and traveled extensively.
+Lee Brandon-Cremer (on the left), has lived in Australia, Canada and England and travelled extensively.
 A Writer/Researcher/Historian/Contributor on Manned Spaceflight and ICBM projects.
 He has a special interest in Russian & Chinese Manned Spaceflight as well as the US Space Shuttle and International Space Station programs.
 Witnessed STS-1 in April, 1981 and considers it the best memory of his free-lance career.
 Also viewed many other Shuttle launches and landings, as well as US ELV launches.